lcpilling/twistR/README.md

 GMTE1_CAT | -3.522933e-01 | 0.01352266 | 0.000000e+00 | 28749.387485 | 0.0000000 | 0
 RGMTE_MR_CAT | -4.493672e-01 | 0.01517140 | 0.000000e+00 | 28554.130703 | 0.0000000 | 0

-We can express the GMTE estimand as the average causal effect if everyone could receive moderated treatment level T* = 1 (i.e. the full or enhanced effect) versus if everyone could receive treatment level T* = 0 (i.e. no enhanced effect).

 #### Which estimate should I use?

 To understand which estimate is best to use, the user needs to consider the following: